Congratulations on Passing the Embassy’s Primary Screening!

 Let me know in the comments below!

-Special thanks to the TranSenz supporters on Patreon, who help keep this site running through their generous contributions, especially to Daimyo Supporter Marck Rodas.
-Patreon supporters get early access to articles, discounts on coaching services/books, and priority responses to questions.
+Special thanks to the TranSenz supporters on Patreon, who help keep this site running through their generous contributions, especially to Daimyo Supporter Jean Pierre L. and the most recent Samurai Supporters, Roseleen D. and Matt I.

 You can show your support for TranSenz on Patreon for as little as $1 (0.08% of a MEXT monthly stipend) per month.
 If TranSenz has helped you in your application process and you want to “pay it forward” to keep this site running to help future applicants, every contribution helps!